-For more information on how to apply for a further student visa, please refer to the following DIAC webpage: www.immi.gov.au/students/students/extending_your_stay
+For more information on how to apply for a further student visa, please refer to the following Department of Immigration and Border Protection (DIBP) webpage: www.immi.gov.au/students/students/extending_your_stay

 If you are a research student and have submitted your thesis, but still hold a valid student visa you can stay in Australia while your thesis is “under examination”.
 You will not be considered having finished your studies and your eCoE will not be cancelled until the faculty advises the International Student Office that you have completed course requirements.

 Postgraduate Research (subclass 574) visa granted on or after 5 November 2011